Finding childcare in Oxford

 Some of the colleges run their own nurseries (Balliol, Somerville, St Anne’s, St John’s and Wolfson colleges).
 Applications from college members will be given priority, but the college nurseries accept applications from members of other colleges.

 There are many other childcare providers and just under 50 nurseries in and around Oxford.
-Details can be found on the You can search the Oxfordshire County Council website for childcare providers based on your location.
+You can search the Oxfordshire County Council website for childcare providers based on your location.

 University staff can register with My Family Care to access childcare for emergencies or school holiday cover.
 They can also benefit from discounted rates with Oxford sitters, a local company which provides fully-vetted childcare professionals for evening and weekend babysitting.

 Costs of pre-school childcare will vary depending on the type of childcare and provider (nanny, childminder, nursery).

 University nursery fees

 Check the current fees for University nursery places

 The University offers a salary sacrifice scheme (subject to eligibility).
 All children are eligible for 15 hours per week of Nursery Education Funding, for 38 weeks of the year, from the term after their third birthday.
 Please contact the specific childcare provider for details, or see the Local Authority information on free early education for three-to-four year olds.
 Some families may qualify for up to 30 hours per child per week, and/or for free early education for two-year-olds.
 Information on paying for childcare can be found on the Childcare Services website, or the Childcare Choices website allows you to check your eligibility and find the best option.